 Panicle Hydrangea

-Native to China and Japan, Hydrangea paniculata (Panicle Hydrangea) is a deservedly popular deciduous shrub.
+Native to China and Japan, Hydrangea paniculata (Panicle Hydrangea) is a deservedly popular deciduous shrub or small tree.
 Tough, cold-hardy, easy-care, and long-lived, it is laden with large, conical, snowy flowers from midsummer to fall.

-Hydrangea paniculata, commonly known as the panicle hydrangea, is a deciduous shrub native to eastern Asia, particularly China, Korea, and Japan.
+Hydrangea paniculata, commonly known as the panicle hydrangea, is a deciduous shrub or small tree native to eastern Asia, particularly China, Korea, and Japan.

-Description & Growth Habit: This robust hydrangea typically forms a loose, somewhat upright, medium to large shrub.
-Depending on the variety, it can reach a size of 8 to 20 feet (2.4-6 meters) in height and 6 to 8 feet (1.8-2.4 meters) in width, with some dwarf varieties staying much smaller.
-Panicle hydrangea may be grown as a single-stemmed specimen (‘Grandiflora’ or Pee Gee Hydrangea) or as a multi-stemmed shrub.
+Hydrangea paniculata is a robust, deciduous shrub with an upright to spreading habit.
+Depending on the variety, it can reach 8 to 20 feet (2.4-6 meters) in height and 6 to 8 feet (1.8-2.4 meters) in width, while dwarf cultivars remain much smaller.
+It may be trained as a single-stemmed specimen tree (‘Grandiflora’ or Pee Gee Hydrangea) or grown as a multi-stemmed shrub.

 Flowers & Blooming Season: The plant is known for its distinctive, large, cone-shaped (panicle) flower heads, hence the name.
-Each lacy flower cluster comprises small fertile flowers and larger showy sterile blossoms subtended by showy petal-like sepals.
+Each lacy flower cluster comprises small fertile flowers and larger, showy sterile blossoms subtended by showy, petal-like sepals.
 Unlike some hydrangeas, the flowers of H. paniculata can range from white to pink and do not change color based on soil pH.
 The blossoms appear in mid-summer and last until fall, changing to a lovely reddish-pink as they mature and often persisting into winter.
+Discover 50 Vibrant Fall Flowers Perfect for Your Autumn Garden.

 Foliage: The leaves are medium to dark green, with a somewhat glossy appearance and serrated edges.
 They are arranged oppositely on the stems.
 As the flower show fades, the leaves turn to lovely shades of red for a breathtaking fall display.